 Figure 2: Overlapping UVs as shown in Maya's UV editor

-For more information on setting up a Baking Camera, refer to the Octane Camera section.
+For more information refer to the Baking Camera, fouind under the Octane Camera section.

 You can use render layers, AOVs, imager settings, etc. in the same fashion as other types of cameras, allowing extracting lighting and material information.